coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 There are a few drawbacks to using the stack, though:
 1. There is only one stack, shared among your program and BASIC and the Kernal.
 Other machines may have very large stacks, but the 6502's is only 255 bytes max.
 It is *not* very hard to fill it up, and if it fills up, ***BOOM!*** It is possible to build your own stack using custom code, but that has drawbacks of its own.
-2. You have to be *very* careful that you pull everyting you push, and in the right order.
+2. You have to be *very* careful that you pull everything you push, and in the right order.
 If you're using the stack for temporary storage in a part of your code, and you forget and leave an extra byte or two sitting there when your routine is trying to RETURN, the CPU pulls what is supposed to be the return address off the top of the stack.
 Instead, it gets whatever random data you put in there, and, well, you guessed it, another ***BOOM!***
 3. The stack is quite a bit slower than registers, and usually slower than using **zero-page variables**.